What Is Loud Budgeting, and How Can It Help Me?

 What is loud budgeting?

 Your friends are going out to brunch.
 You know that you’ve already spent too much this month.
 The loud budgeting trend means you decline the invite and tell your friends why.
 In the past, that was tough because talking about money was taboo.
-And you didn’t want to feel like the person who didn’t have as much money as your friends.
+And you didn’t want to feel like the person who doesn’t have as much money as your friends.
 Loud budgeting turns that idea on its head by taking the stigma out of saying you can’t afford to do something.

 The trend appears to be starting with Gen Z and younger millennials on social media, but anyone can do it.